loliamserious/scoutingreport/README.md

 I utilize:
 * `Python` for backend and `Django` as the web framework
 * `React` as the JS framework
-* `Cloud-based Heroku PostgresSQL` for Database
+* `Cloud-based Heroku PostgreSQL` for Database
-* `gunicon` as the wsgi server
+* `gunicorn` as the wsgi server
 * `virtualenv` emcompasses everything

-All of the configutations are in this repository.
+All of the configurations are in this repository.
 Build instructions is below.

 ## Feature